 Did you know?
 There is even a Barbie Experience available for girls aged four-eleven on Majesty and Enchantment of the Seas.
 It includes mermaid dance lessons, a signature pink state room package (including goodies), a fashion designer workshop and a fashion show.
 So remember to pack some pink clothes for your kids!

 Royal Caribbean go the extra mile to meet the needs of their customers and keep the whole family entertained.
-If you want action, adventure, and an entirely new holiday experience, than Royal Caribbeanyeaqradbxubdddcvaezq are the cruise line for you!
+If you want action, adventure, and an entirely new holiday experience, than Royal Caribbean are the cruise line for you!
 If we’ve wetted your appetite and you want to learn more about Royal Caribbean (or maybe even book a cruise with them,) then you can do so here.